trentnsmith/brews-2-you/README.md

 # brews-2-you
-An app that allows the user to search for breweries by city.
+An app that allows the user to search for breweries by city, state, or zip code.

 Demo: https://trentnsmith.github.io/brews-2-you/